metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-programmable-nfts.md

 The `mint` instruction of both the Candy Machine Core and the Candy Guard programs has been updated to support minting Programmable NFTs.
 This new instruction is called `mintV2` and it is similar to the `mint` instruction, but requires additional accounts to be passed in.
 Here as well, the new `mintV2` instructions can be used to mint regular NFTs and, therefore, they deprecate the existing `mint` instructions.

-The entire "[Minting](/programs/candy-machine/minting)" page as been updated to use the new `mintV2` instructions but here's a quick example on how to use them with Programmable NFTs.
+The entire "[Minting](/programs/candy-machine/minting)" page has been updated to use the new `mintV2` instructions but here's a quick example of how to use them with Programmable NFTs.

 <Accordion>
 <AccordionItem title="JavaScript — Umi library (recommended)" open={true}>